 Museum and archaeological sites

-The former convet of the Cappuccine nuns hosts the Museo Civico Le Cappuccine with the Natural History Museum "P. Bubani", the ancient and modern painting collection and the prints collection with old and contemporary engravings and the Public Library “G. Taroni” which preserves an old archive and a collection of contemporary books and magazines with the historical archives of local documents.
+The former convent of the Cappuccine nuns of Bagnacavallo hosts the Museo Civico Le Cappuccine with the ancient and modern painting collection and the prints collection with old and contemporary engravings and the Public Library “G. Taroni” which preserves an old archive and a collection of contemporary books and magazines with the historical archives of local documents.

 The museum, inaugurated in 1983, is inside a restored mansion house.
 Here can be found a wide view of past, present and future fruit farming.